-Microsoft confirms that Windows Phone 8 won't be coming to existing devicesAlex Wagner - Senior News Editor
+Microsoft confirms that Windows Phone 8 won't be coming to existing devicesAlex Wagner - Deputy Managing Editor, News Desk

 There's been a lot of back and forth in the rumor mill as to whether or not existing Windows Phone devices will receive an update to Windows Phone 8, but today Microsoft finally put an end to the mystery.
 The company has confirmed that current handsets won't be upgraded to Windows Phone 8.
 The reasoning behind the decision is that most of the changes in Windows Phone 8 are hardware-related, and so things like support for multi-core processors and NFC won't make much of difference to devices that don't actually have that hardware.

 Microsoft won't be leaving current Windows Phone users out in the cold, though.
 It revealed that it'll be bringing an update to Windows Phone 7.8 to existing products.
 The company didn't dive into many details about Windows Phone 7.8, but it did say that Windows Phone 8's new Start screen with resizable tiles will be included in the 7.8 update.